 As the movement for “bringing human rights home” has evolved with the growth of research tools, coordinated initiatives, trainings and handbooks, and the U.S. Supreme Court has taken small but important steps to acknowledge international norms, it is a natural next step to focus attention on training and educating attorneys to bring human rights arguments in local and state courts.
 Not only is it important because of their work on behalf of the most vulnerable populations in the United States but also because of the frequent advocacy and legal arguments made by legal aid attorneys and others in courts and before policymakers.

 The Project provides training, coaching and resources to legal aid attorneys and public defenders to integrate the human rights framework into their everyday work.
 The project, funded by the Ford Foundation, encourages attorneys to integrate human rights arguments into advocacy before judges and policy makers, as well as to integrate human rights principles into the client-lawyer relationship and into organizational decision-making systems.
 An early success of the Project was the Joint Legal Aid Complaint submitted to the U.N.
 Special Rapporteur on Extreme Poverty and Human Rights in December 2012.
 The project was also integral in the submission of a Joint Legal Aid Shadow Report to the U.N.
-Human Rights Committee in advance of the 2014 U.S. Periodic Review and a thematic hearing request to the Inter-American Commission on Human Rights, and a Shadow Report to the U.N.
+Human Rights Committee in 2013, a thematic hearing request to the Inter-American Commission on Human Rights, and a Shadow Report to the U.N.
 Committee on the Elimination of Racial Discrimination, and a UPR Stakeholder report to the U.N.
 Human Rights Council in 2014.
 In April 2014, the Project organized the first-ever civil society consultation with the U.S. Government on access to justice.